 Student Counselling Service

-We are trained and experienced counsellors who offer specialised emotional support to our students.
+We are trained and experienced counsellors.

 We value and respect differences and our service is free, inclusive and available to undergraduates, postgraduate taught and postgraduate research students.

 Request support through our main wellbeing access route.
 Our skilled Student Wellbeing team will connect you to the right support for your needs.
 This may not necessarily be counselling.

 If you would find it helpful to get support from a culturally appropriate counselling service, contact our colleagues at Nilaari: Black, Asian and Minority Ethnic counselling.

 If we offer you counselling, we will invite you to an initial single session.

 We hope this session will help if you have a specific issue you want to deal with quickly.
 One session may be enough.